OWASP/wrongsecrets/README.md

 - [localhost:8080/challenge/7](http://localhost:8080/challenge/7)
 - [localhost:8080/challenge/8](http://localhost:8080/challenge/8)

 Note that these challenges are still very basic, and so are their explanations.
 Feel free to file a PR to make them look better ;-).
+[See this issue as well.](https://github.com/commjoen/wrongsecrets/issues/23)

 ## Basic K8s exercise